django-import-export/django-import-export/docs/advanced_usage.rst

 Create or update model instances
 ================================

-When you are importing a file using import-export, the file is going to be processed row by row.
+When you are importing a file using import-export, the file is processed row by row.
 For each row, the import process is going to test whether the row corresponds to an existing stored instance, or whether a new instance is to be created.

 If an existing instance is found, then the instance is going to be *updated* with the values from the imported row, otherwise a new row will be created.

 In order to test whether the instance already exists, import-export needs to use a field (or a combination of fields) in the row being imported.
 The idea is that the field (or fields) will uniquely identify a single instance of the model type you are importing.

 To define which fields identify an instance, use the ``import_id_fields`` meta attribute.
 You can use this declaration to indicate which field (or fields) should be used to uniquely identify the row.
 If you don't declare